makemek/line-liff/README.md

 Using websocket is overkill in my opinion as client doesn't have to talk on the same channel.
 Client doesn't talk back to server frequently, so HTTP overhead is not a problem to the point that I have to use websocket over SSE.

+### Customer may not be there to receive a notification

+If customer explicitly close a connection to the server such as closing a tab on their browser, order message event published by Redis is lost forever.
+If notifications have to be preserved, we can use [AWS SQS](https://aws.amazon.com/th/sqs/) or [RabbitMQ](https://www.rabbitmq.com/) to queue messages and consume when needed.

+### Usage of mongo object `_id` as an identifier

+Mongo's generated ids are not human readable.
+It is difficult to communicate among teams or stakeholders.
+It is more preferable to use custom id based on business requirements.
+For example, `Product` can use [SKU](https://www.thebalancesmb.com/what-is-a-sku-in-retail-terms-2890158) as an identifier.
+`Order` can use custom id like LIF-000001.

 ## Are there any additional features that could be added to this system?

 - Customer can choose multiple products before making an order